radee2k/2023-06_pesc_analysis/pesc_analysis_1.md

 ![](pesc_analysis_1_files/figure-gfm/unnamed-chunk-28-1.svg)<!-- -->

-**10 PCAs was allowing to obtain lesser separation of cells with regard to replicates, however, 15 provided with better resolution of clusters.**
+**Top 10 PCs allowed to obtain lesser separation of cells with regard to replicates, however, 15 provided with better resolution of clusters.**

 ### Umap